-I’ve read a few horror stories about exploding caravan tyres and the resulting problems and expense, so I considered some sort of early warning system essential.
+I’ve read a few horror stories about exploding caravan tyres and the resulting problems and expense, so I consider some sort of early warning system essential.
 Since neither our car or caravan came with any form of tyre pressure monitoring, I had to find something suitable for both.

-Apart from needing a fit and forget system one other point I considered important was for it to be both automatic and self-monitoring.
-I examined many systems and found that all bar one failed on the latter requirement.
+Apart from needing a fit and forget system, one other point I considered important was for it to be both automatic and self-monitoring.
+I examined many systems and found that all bar one failed on the latter requirement

-It seems to me that a tyre monitor that doesn’t somehow warn me when it ceases to work for any reason is worse than not having a monitor at all since it would engender a false sense of security.
+It seems to me that a tyre monitor that doesn’t somehow warn me if it ceases to work for any reason is worse than not having a monitor at all since it would engender a false sense of security.

-The only system that I found that met my criterion completely was the TyrePal TC215/B unit, so I purchased one in 2016 complete with six sensors.
+The only system that I found that met my criterion completely was the TyrePal TC215/B unit, so I purchased one complete with six sensors.
 The system can handle far more than six sensors, but six wheels is all I have to worry about.
 I could have an additional sensor for the spare but decided not to.

 The monitor is supplied with both a windscreen sucker style bracket and a simpler metal affair suitable for screwing to the facia.
 I elected to use the latter so as to keep the windscreen clear.
 I also routed the supply cable out of sight on its way to a supply socket.

-Initially, it is easy to get fixated with the changing pressures and temperatures displayed for each of the tyres but with use that passes as you realise that these changes are a normal response and that if they fall outside of the set parameters an alarm will sound.
+Initially it is easy to get fixated with the changing pressures and temperatures displayed for each of the tyres with use but that passes as you realise that these changes are a normal response and that if they fall outside of the set parameters an alarm will sound.